 Matt is a really special person.
 I cannot convey the magnitude of his love for me.
 Unfortunately, I couldn’t love him back like he loved me.
 But Matt’s attitude and approach to my accident and injuries were incredible.
 Matt completely embraced my disability, not seeing it as an impediment but this thing that was a part of me that made me a stronger human-being and gave me qualities that only made him love me more.
 I don’t know many guys who would have that kind of attitude.

 Re-reading my notes from almost 2 years ago fills me with so many emotions.
 Recalling my huge tracksuit pants for easy on-off, how flaccid my left leg was, the frequent bowel accidents, being scared to eat and drink for fear of having an accident, getting a wheelchair in and out of my car, having people stare at me...it all seems like a different universe.
 I remember how happy I was when I was able to put on my first pair of jeans after the accident.
 How I had to sit on the floor and writhe around to get the pant leg over my left leg.
 I do miss how skinny I was though - my jeans were practically falling off me.
 That was pretty much the only physical positive of that experience.
+I feel like I am such a boring, uninteresting person, because I’m not doing interesting things any more, like my frequent weekend adventures.
+I feel that part of my mind is stagnating, and again, it is really hurting my self-esteem and how I view myself as a potential girlfriend.
+I feel like the combination of me not being to do certain activities and my vapidness will drive any guy away.

 I'll post my snippets of my notes from two years ago, bit by bit, later.
 I should be doing problem sets and studying for mid-terms right now, but I'm not.
 Clearly.
 My body is softer and fatter than it used to be, no muscle tone anymore.
 But aside from that, I don't look too different than how I looked before my accident.
 I just look like an average female, who isn't overweight, but isn't athletic.
 The thing is, I've always been used to looking like an athlete.
 I miss that feeling of feeling completely hot.